-- Domain groups (local, global, and universal) in the format of <DOMAIN NAME>\<GROUP - Local groups in the format of GROUP NAME
+- Domain groups (local, global, and universal) in the format of <DOMAIN NAME>\<GROUP NAME> - Local groups in the format of GROUP NAME

 - 1. If this policy is configured here, Profile Management processes only members of these user groups.
 If this policy is disabled, Profile Management processes all users. - 2.
 If this policy isn't configured here, the value from the .ini file is used. - 3.
-If this policy is configured neither here nor in the .ini file, members of all user groups are processed.
+If this policy is not configured either here or in the .ini file, members of all user groups are processed.